 Awards were disbursed to eligible students in mid-September.

-Students that are not eligible for Title IV aid due to citizenship requirements may be eligible for a one-time grant awarded through HEERF III funding.
-These students include International, Deferred Action for Childhood Arrivals (DACA), Development, Relief, and Education for Alien Minors (DREAM) Act, et al.
+Students that were not eligible for Title IV aid due to citizenship requirements may have been eligible for a one-time grant awarded through HEERF III funding.
+These students included International, Deferred Action for Childhood Arrivals (DACA), Development, Relief, and Education for Alien Minors (DREAM) Act, et al.

-To be considered, you are required to fill out an application.
-Funds are awarded on a first-come, first-served basis and will be awarded while funds are available.
+To have been considered, you were required to fill out an application.
+Funds were awarded on a first-come, first-served basis while funds were available.